MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/improved-visibility-into-material-exceptions.md

 **Tile - Unreleased material lines needing attention**

 A BOM or formula line can be released to warehouse in three different ways:
-- as part of a production or batch order release
+- As part of a production or batch order release.
-- as a manual release
+- As a manual release.
-- automatically with the use of a batch job.
+- Automatically with the use of a batch job.

 For more information see: [Release BOM and formula lines to the warehouse](releasing-bom-and-formula-lines-to-warehouse.md).